 The situation in Brazil is extremely dangerous.
 Bolsonaro has stopped researchers from commenting on political matters and publicly named academics he deems too left wing.
 His regime is teargassing Indigenous protestors at the same time that Bolsonaro’s fans are being urged to take to the streets.
 But both inside and outside the country, people are pushing back against Bolsonaro’s devastating environmental assault.

 As a trade deal between the E.U. and Brazil draws closer, hundreds of scientists in the E.U. along with Brazilian Indigenous groups urged the E.U. to demand tough environmental and human rights standards for Brazilian imports.
 Brazilian Environment Minister Ricardo Salles appeared rattled by the initiative, referring to the scientists as “supposed specialists” with “no credibility.”
-His cancellation of planned trip to Europe was attributed to the criticism.
+His cancellation of a planned trip to Europe was attributed to the criticism.

 In May, previous Brazilian environment ministers from across the political spectrum launched a scathing criticism of Bolsonaro and Salles’ plans for deforestation.
 Calling Bolsonaro an “exterminator of the future,” they argued that by dismantling environmental bodies his regime was unconstitutional.